AstromanGaming/rgb-gpus-teaming/README.md

 # rgb-gpus-teaming
-The software for Multi-GPUs "Blue, Green and Red" setup.
+The software for Multi-GPUs "Blue team, Green team and Red team" setup.